autonomical1/HarnoldsEye/README.md

 | **`/etc/harnoldseye.env`** | Environment variables for CORS, rate limits, Gemini, NVD, ML tuning (see below) |
 | **`harnoldseye-api.service`** | systemd unit that runs Uvicorn as an unprivileged user with permission to bind port 80 |

-There is no separate nginx or Node server in the default layout: **one service** brings everything up.

 ---